 - Develop lifelong contacts that may help you later

 Olin’s LinkedIn groups allow you to keep in touch with the Olin community, including alumni, and can expand your professional network.
 Create a profile, join the Olin LinkedIn network and start making connections.
-To make an appointment with a career advisor, email firstname.lastname@example.org, call 314-935-5950, stop by the WCC in Knight Hall 210, or schedule online.
+To meet with a career coach, schedule an appointment online, email email@example.com, call 314-935-5950, or stop by the WCC in Knight Hall 210.